Search files with the API

 }

-A scrolling search represents a snapshot of results at that exact point in time.
-Any changes made to your files after that point (upload, delete, rename, move etc.) will not be reflected in the cached search results.
+A scrolling search represents a snapshot of results at the exact point in time when you made the initial search.
+Any filesystem changes made in your Sirv account after that point (uploads, deletes, renames, moves etc.) will not be reflected in the cached search results.

 A search query string can contain up to 1024 characters.
 This lets you combine many AND, OR and NOT parameters in a single request.